ExtremeAddons/hdri_maker_docs/docs/dome_projection_panel.rst

 Hook Size
 *********

-    This slider allows you to modify the size of the hooks, in order to make more confortable the work with the hooks.
+    This slider allows you to modify the size of the hooks, in order to make more comfortable the work with the hooks.
-    Big Hooks = More visible = More confortable to work with (If necessary)
+    Big Hooks = More visible = More comfortable to work with (If necessary)

 .. _expand_hooks: